singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 ![ws name.](media/updt221.png)

 >**Note:** Wait for the script to complete and then close the Powershell ISE

+ - Return to the command prompt, and issue the following command to switch the server back into RD-Execute mode:

+    ```
+    change user /execute
+    ```

 12. In the operating system, install any custom drivers you want in the RDS desktops, such as GPU-backed VMs that leverage NVIDIA GPUs.